Points of Pride

 - We offer a broad array of hands-on, experiential and service-learning opportunities.

 - Our students can study abroad almost anywhere, with semester, summer and spring break options offered through the college and university.
-Regular locations include Austria, Australia, China, France, Germany, Italy, Peru, Sweden and Uganda.
+Regular locations include Australia, China, Germany, Italy, Sweden and Uganda.
+Other recent sites have included Austria, England, Ghana, Morocco, Peru, Rwanda, Scotland and Turkey.

-- We’re one of only 6 North American universities and art institutes to participate in the 2019 Venice Biennale Sessions in Venice, Italy.
-This is our 6th appearance at the Biennale, one of the most famous and prestigious cultural exhibitions in the world.
+- We’re one of only 4 North American universities to participate in the 2021 Venice Biennale Sessions in Venice, Italy.
+This is our 7th appearance at the Biennale, one of the most famous and prestigious cultural exhibitions in the world.

 - The US Department of State Cultural Heritage Documentation Project is a unique partnership between the College of Design and the US Department of State Office of Cultural Heritage that provides students and faculty with opportunities to work on projects at diplomatic sites around the world.
 Initiated by Ted Grevstad-Nordbrock, assistant professor of Community and Regional Planning, the partnership has included travel to locations including Dublin, Edinburgh, Lisbon, London, Prague, Tangier and Stockholm.